7hekaka/newcytosim/doc/main/faq.md

     /// maximum distance at which the Hand can bind (also known as `binding[1]`) real         binding_range;

 In this case, it refers to the work of [Leduc et al. PNAS 2004 vol. 101 no. 49 17096-17101](http://www.pnas.org/content/101/49/17096.abstract), in which the molecular binding rate of kinesin was determined to be 4.7 +/- 2.4 /s.
 Usually, the name of a parameter in the configuration file is also the name of this parameter in the source code, which makes it easy to find the lines where this parameter is used.
-Try for example to search for 'binding_range' in the source code.
+Try for example to search for `binding_range` in the source code.

 Cytosim has [many objects](sim/objects.md), and the documentation is distributed.
-For each class 'foo.h' there is a parameter file 'foo_prop.h'.
+If a class is called `foo.h`, check for its parameter class that would be called `foo_prop.h`.
 All parameters use the same [system of units](sim/units.md).

 </details>